gabferreira1337/3DGame/README.md

 ## Usage
 - Use the arrow keys to navigate the car through the maze.
 - Right-click to access the menu and change the car's colors or reset the camera.
-- Use 'Z' key to activate hardcore mode of the game.
-- Catch power-ups to increase the speed of the car.

 ## Future Improvements
 - Adding maze generation algorithms for dynamic maze creation.